 Read The Manual

-Even if you’re using a simple switcher pedal, reading the manual can lead to those “eureka!” moments that will improve your understand and usage of the pedal.
+Even if you’re using a simple switcher pedal, reading the manual can lead to those “eureka!” moments that will improve your understanding and usage of the pedal.

 Experiment With Different Combinations Of Pedals